Anakin-bb8/Nuitka-GUI-NPTE/README.md

 ![Schermata 2024-09-24 alle 18 40 07](https://github.com/user-attachments/assets/78a2de14-f0f5-4954-a564-5d589784d522)

 ## Installation
-To install the software, you have to chose the release wich you prefer from the releases section, then download the `NPTEInstaller{version}.dmg` and open him, then drag the NPTE app to the applications folder.
-After that, open `Privacy and Security` in the system settings and authorize the execution of the software.
-You can also download the zip file with the Python file and the assets folder.

-You can also install the software by the .pkg file:
+You can install the software by the .pkg file:
-- Go to the MacOS folder and download the `NPTEInstaller{version}.pkg` file,
+- Go to the releases section and download the `NPTEInstaller{version}.pkg` file,
 - Double click it.
 - To allow the opening of the file, you'll have to go to the setting, then privacy and security, and click on "Open anyways".

+You can also install the app via the .dmg file (you can find it in the MacOS folder).

-## Requirements
+# Requirements
 - Python 3.* or higher
 - Nuitka
 - Imageio (on MacOS)